fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 1. Open your Moonlight client and click the <i class="material-symbols-outlined">add_to_queue</i> button in the top-right corner.

-2. When promoted to enter the IP address of your host PC, enter the local URL of your Olares device, for example, `139ebc4f0.local.<your-olares-name>.olares.com`.
+2. When promoted to enter the IP address of your host PC, enter the local URL of Steam, for example, `139ebc4f0.local.<your-olares-name>.olares.com`.

    ::: tip Note
    Do not include `https://` and make sure to include the `.local` part in the hostname.
    :::

-3. Click **OK**, and a host icon will appear in locked status.
+3. Click **OK**, and a host icon appears in locked status.
 4. Click the host icon to receive a pairing code.

    ![Get pin code](/images/manual/tutorials/get-pin-code.png#bordered)